-"Superspeed Special " Cored Solder is supplied in a wide range 7-1b. reels, in Works Coils or as required.
+"Superspeed Special" Cored Solder is supplied in a wide range of gauges and alloys, on 1-lb. and 7-lb. reels, in Works Coils or as required.
 Prices on application.

 Sole Manufacturers: H. J. ENTHOVEN & SONS LTD. Forum House, 15-18 Lime Street, LONDON, E.C.3.